GeoffCox/sterling-svelte/src/routes/(app)/topics/changelog/+page.md

 - Bug: HslColorSliders defaulted to a middle random color.
 Fix: Updated defaults for HslColorSliders to be zeroed.
 - Bug: Slider thumb disappears when disabled and vertical.
 Fix: Adjusted CSS positioning.
 - Feature: Added valueVariant and sliderVariant props to ColorPicker to pass to variants to children.
+- Bug: TextArea allowed resize to be vertical or both when autoHeight is set.
+Fix: Correct resize when autoHeight is set.
+- Feature: Added text-underline variant to Link in Sterling Theme to support text-decoration: underline style.

 ## 1.0.10